Doron-Az/Doron-Az/README.md

-👨‍💻 I am a software developer with a passion for creating innovative projects.
-I hold a degree in Computer Science, and have experience in programming languages such as C++, Java, Python, and JavaScript.
-I enjoy exploring new technologies and using them to bring creative ideas to life.
+👨‍💻 As a software developer, I'm passionate about creating innovative and user-friendly applications.

+🎓 With a degree in Computer Science and experience in various programming languages such as C++, Java, Python, JavaScript, and more, I have a strong foundation in software development.

+🚀 I'm always exploring new technologies and using them to bring creative ideas to life.
+My goal is to stay at the forefront of the industry and continuously improve my skills.

-🌐 As an avid open-source contributor, I am constantly seeking ways to share my knowledge and contribute to the community.
-My GitHub profile features a variety of projects, ranging from game development to machine learning, demonstrating my versatility and eagerness to learn.
+🕹️ My GitHub profile features a variety of projects, ranging from game development to machine learning, demonstrating my versatility and eagerness to learn.

-🏞️ When I'm not coding, you can find me exploring the great outdoors, reading books, or playing video games.
-I am always looking for new challenges and opportunities to grow my skills and make a positive impact on the world through technology.
+👨‍👩‍👧‍👦 Above all, I'm driven by a desire to make a positive impact on the world through technology and to create a better future for the community.
+I believe that software development is a powerful tool for creating change, and I'm excited to be a part of it.